neomatrix369/The-AI-Engineer-Challenge/MERGE.md

      - [ ] Check that old PDF functionality still works
      - [ ] Test individual file deletion with delete buttons
      - [ ] Test "Delete All" functionality with confirmation
+     - [ ] Test deletion of both server-stored and browser-stored files
+     - [ ] Test individual file deletion with delete buttons in Upload Files tab
+     - [ ] Test "Delete All" functionality with confirmation in Upload Files tab
      - [ ] Test deletion of both server-stored and browser-stored files" \
      --base main \
      --head feature/improved-rag-step4